Chauncey Jerome: Career

 Jerome began his career in Plymouth, making dials for long-case clocks.
 Jerome learned what he could about clocks, particularly clock cases, and then went to New Jersey to make seven-foot cases for clocks.

 In 1816 he went to work for Eli Terry making "Patent Shelf Clocks," learning how to make previously handmade cases using machinery.
 Deciding to go into business for himself, Jerome began to make cases, trading them to Terry for wooden movements.

-In 1822 Jerome moved his business to Bristol, opening a small shop with his brother Noble, producing 30-hour and eight-day wooden clocks.
+In 1822 Jerome moved his business to Bristol, opening a small shop off of West Street with his brother Noble, producing 30-hour and eight-day wooden clocks.
 The company installed the first circular saw ever seen in Bristol.
+Jerome invented the Bronze Looking Glass clock which was so successful he was able to help partially fund a new church in Bristol.
+He took note of all of the men who laughed at "Mr. Terry" for Terry's foolish ideas of selling a clock for a minor $14.
+Jerome came up with the idea of a rectangular shelf clock, brass in method, and sell-able for $1, the OG clock.
+Jerome sent his son, and a peddler who was a great friend of Jerome to England to sell his one dollar OG clocks.

 By 1837 Jerome's company was selling more clocks than any of his competitors.
 A one-day wood-cased clock, which sold for six dollars, had helped put the company on the map.
 A year later his company was selling that same clock for four dollars.
 By 1841 the company was showing an annual profit of a whopping $35,000, primarily from the sale of brass movements.

 In 1842 Jerome moved his clock-case manufacturing operation to St. John Street in New Haven.
-Three years later, following a fire that destroyed the Bristol plant, Jerome relocated the entire operation to the Elm City.
+Three years later, following a fire that destroyed the Bristol plant, Jerome relocated the entire operation to the Elm City within New Haven.
 Enlarging the plant, the company soon became the largest industrial employer in the city, producing 150,000 clocks annually.
 Because of his discovery of a method of stamping rather than using casting gears, Jerome was producing the lowest-priced clocks in the world at the time.